Who said it?: Abed Nadir

 Unfortunately, the school is filled with crazy people who don’t appear to be there to actually study.
 However, Joel actually manages to make true friends in the school, something he didn’t expect.

-The quote is delivered by pop culture freak Abet Nadir.
+The quote is delivered by pop culture freak Abed Nadir.
 His favorite show was The Cape, an extremely short lived (and real) television show about a man who finds a cape that gives him superpowers.
 While pretending to be the superhero, he knocks over Joel’s lunch.
-Joel McHale angrily yells at Abet that the show will be cancelled early.
-Abet disagrees with him.
+Joel McHale angrily yells at Abed that the show will be cancelled early.
+Abed disagrees with him.

 Geek wisdom: It’s nice to set goals.
 Even if they seem impossible, it’s important that, when you have a dream, you go after it.
 The great thing about setting goals is that it gives a person direction in life.